Having a good vet is essential to your cat's chances of

 From what I hear, if you ask the receptionist for your records, you will

 often be refused.
-If this happens, ask the vet directly, who will
+Therefore I would ask your vet for copies directly, who

-If you continue to have trouble obtaining copies of your records,
+to have trouble obtaining copies of your records, especially in cases

-especially in cases where the clinic says the records belong to them, it
+where the clinic says the records belong to them (which they do, but you

 The American Veterinary Medical Association